rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ```

 **Test case 1**

-In the below testcase, fetching the firebolt object `ACCESSIBILITY_CLOSEDCAPTIONS_SETTINGS` and storing it in `runtime` environment variable.
-Using this object making a call to validate the setter and getter methods along with event.
+In the below test case, fetching the Firebolt object `ACCESSIBILITY_CLOSEDCAPTIONS_SETTINGS` and storing it in the `runtime` environment variable.
+Using this object to make a call to validate the setter and getter methods along with the event.

 ```
  Scenario Outline: Accessibility.closedCaptionsSettings - Positive Scenario: <Scenario>